Ready, set, travel: The holiday rush to the airports and highways is underway

 Nearly a third of the flights arriving and departing Amsterdam Airport Schiphol were canceled Thursday, and hundreds of flights were delayed, according to Flightaware.
 Copenhagen Airport in Denmark warned that weather conditions posed a “risk of delays and cancellations,” especially on Thursday night.
 British Airways grounded two dozen flights, British broadcaster Sky News reported.

-Adding to frustrations, workers at the undersea tunnel between Britain and France held a surprise strike on Thursday.
+Adding to frustrations, workers at the undersea tunnel between Britain and France held a surprise strike for several hours Thursday that ended when Eurotunnel reached an agreement with union representatives.

-Eurotunnel announced late Thursday that an agreement with union representatives had been reached and the strike had ended, but it was unclear when passenger service would resume.
-Eurostar, which operates passenger train services from London to continental Europe, said on its website that no trains would run to and from London for the rest of the day.
-Eurotunnel Le Shuttle, which runs vehicle-carrying trains on the same link underneath the English Channel, will resume services progressively, according to the Eurotunnel statement.
+Eurostar, which operates passenger train services from London to continental Europe, said services will not resume until Friday.
+The company said it would run six extra trains between Paris and London into the weekend.
+Eurotunnel Le Shuttle, which runs vehicle-carrying trains on the same link underneath the English Channel, began resuming services Thursday night.

+Ross Haynes, 31, told the Press Association news agency he was travelling to visit family members in Manchester when his train was canceled.

+“I was on the train, headphones in, podcast on and ready to go.
+Suddenly, everything was canceled and we were turfed off,” Haynes said.

 The U.S. Federal Aviation Administration says it is creating more air-traffic routes, especially along the East Coast, to help keep planes moving over the holidays.

 Over the past year, airlines have blamed many of their delays on a shortage of FAA air traffic controllers that slows down traffic.
-The agency, which pressured airlines to reduce flights in the New York City area this summer and fall because of FAA understaffing, says it has been hiring and now has 10,700 certified controllers.
+The agency says it has been hiring and now has 10,700 certified controllers.

 AAA is forecasting that 115 million people will go 50 miles or more from home between Saturday and New Year’s Day.
 That is a 2% increase over the auto club’s forecast last year, although it would fall short of the record set in 2019.